Selena Gomez Contacted Demi Lovato Personally After Overdose

 The friends, both 26, later became teen idols as stars of their own Disney Channel shows.

-Gomez starred on The Wizards of Waverly Place.
+Lovato starred on The Wizards of Waverly Place.
 Lovato starred in the films Camp Rock and Camp Rock 2, as well as starring in the series Sonny with a Chance.

-Gomez is taking stock of her life and relationships since publicly revealing she had a kidney transplant due to the effects of lupus in November of 2017.
+Gomez is taking stock of her life and relationships since publicly revealing she had a kidney transplant due to the effects of Lupus in November of 2017.

 The singer initially went public with her lupus diagnosis in 2015 and later took time off from her tour to deal with some side effects of the illness, which she said included “anxiety, panic attacks and depression” according to ABC News.